Noncommutativity as a colimit: Functoriality of Bohrification

 \subsection{Acknowledgement}

+We are indebted to Steve Vickers, who pointed out Proposition~\ref{prop:pcstarfunctoriallocaledtopos} to us.
 We thank Klaas Landsman for useful comments.
 Additionally, we owe the observation concerning~\cite{connes:factornotantiisomorphic} to Thierry Coquand, and the reference to~\cite{graetzerkohmakkai:booleansubalgebras} to John Harding and Mirko Navara and their forthcoming paper `Subalgebras of orthomodular lattices'.